 While some mid-priced seats are “ok” given the price, it seems that spending less than USD 150 for The Graco My Ride 65 LX Car Seat is unjustifiable.
 Being on a budget should not mean enduring the pain of installation as well as risking the safety of your child should you not end up with a safe installation.

-While you can always get a professional help with regards to dealing with the MAIN problem of this seat (installation), moving it from one vehicle to another should be avoided once a professional have already safely installed it.
+While you can always get professional help with regards to dealing with the MAIN problem of this seat (installation), moving it from one vehicle to another should be avoided once a professional has already safely installed it.
 It is only ideal to get this seat if your case is something that would not require you to keep on installing and uninstalling this seat.

 Since there are other options that are easier to deal with, I would consider to keep looking.